 - The backing up did not violate the law,

 - Backing up was the only reasonable option, or

 - The driver was falsely accused.

 2.1.
 The backing up did not violate the law

 Sometimes the police make mistakes and think they see a traffic violation that never occurred: Perhaps the driver backed up very near an intersection or crosswalk but did not actually enter it.
 Maybe it seemed from the cop’s point-of-view that the driver did not yield to others when in fact the driver did.
 And sometimes, what is considered safe or unsafe backing is subjective.

 A defense attorney in this situation would search for all available evidence, including surveillance video and eyewitness testimony, to dismantle the prosecutor’s case.
-If the prosecutor cannot prove guilt beyond a reasonable doubt, the charge should not stand.

 2.2.
 Backing up was the only reasonable option

 There are emergency circumstances where drivers may have to back up without first assessing safety.
 Examples could include an approaching carjacker, or a falling tree breach, or road debris.
 Any reasonable person in those circumstances may have to back up quickly in order to escape danger.

 In civil lawsuits, the “sudden emergency doctrine” protects defendants from accident liability if their actions were a reasonable response to an emergency.2 In a case for unsafe backing, an ethical prosecutor would hopefully recognize the “sudden emergency doctrine” and applaud the driver’s quick thinking by dropping the charges.